 A bird bath will keep feathers in tip-top condition for flying and provide valuable drinking water, while a mud patch can help local house martins build cosy nests.
 ‘An upturned bin lid stabilised with a rock can make a great bird bath – you can even upcycle an old bucket or sink to make a pond,’ suggests Anna.

 If you don’t have room for a vegetable patch, why not grow fresh herbs or pollinator-friendly flowers in a windowbox?
-‘You can grow plants pretty much everywhere, regardless of the size of your outdoor space,’ says Anna.
+‘You can grow plants pretty much anywhere, regardless of the size of your outdoor space,’ says Anna.
 You’ll find lots of wildlife-friendly plants at Waitrose Garden.
 If you’re local to Hampshire, why not visit the Longstock Nursery on Leckford Estate, the Waitrose & Partners farm, for horticultural advice from our experts?

 Read more about Ethics and Sustainability at the John Lewis Partnership here